 Overview of Norbay

 Originally built for what was then North Sea Ferries (now part of P&O Ferries) for their Hull to Rotterdam route, NORBAY (and her sister NORBANK) where two of the first of a new generation of ‘super freighters’ built in the 1990’s.
 They were ordered to supplement the passenger and vehicle ferries NORSEA and NORSUN on the Hull to Rotterdam route, however when these vessels were replaced by the much larger PRIDE OF HULL and PRIDE OF ROTTERDAM, NORBAY and NORBANK became surplus to requirements and were transferred to the Irish Sea.

-The design of NORBAY and NORBANK is an evolution of the design used for 5 freight ferries built by Finacantieri (in Italy) and Van der Giessen (the Netherlands) for Italy’s Viamare sea motorway project, the first of which was VIA LIGURE.
-As they were designed freighters, NORBAY and her sister do not boast the passenger facilities of vessels on similar passenger routes, though basic facilities are provided for tourist passengers as well as commercial drivers on their present route.
+The design of NORBAY and NORBANK is an evolution of the design used for 5 freight ferries built by Finacantieri (in Italy) and Van der Giessen (the Netherlands) for Italy’s Viamare sea motorway project.
+The first of these was was VIA LIGURE.
+As they were designed as freighters, NORBAY and her sister do not boast the passenger facilities of vessels on similar passenger routes.
+Basic facilities are provided for tourist passengers as well as commercial drivers on their present route, however.

 The Isle of Man Steam Packet RoPax BEN-MY-CHREE, Condor Ferries COMMODORE CLIPPER, and Irish Ferries significantly larger ISLE OF INISHMORE (herself adapted from the design of STENA JUTLANDICA) and former ISLE OF INNISFREE (now Kiwi Rail’s KAITAKI) are also evolutions of this basic design.
 ISLE OF INISHMORE and STENA JUTLANDICA were built on a significantly widened and upgraded hull form, however.